aiml-au/objectcount/README.md

 To ensure smooth and effective issue management:

 - **Be clear and concise**: Provide as much detail as possible to help us understand the issue or request.
 - **One issue per report**: Do not combine multiple bugs or feature requests into a single issue.
-This helps in organizing and addressing each one separately.
+This helps in organising and addressing each one separately.
 - **Search before posting**: Check if your bug or feature request has already been submitted by someone else to avoid duplication.

 ---